jonath92/Copilot-Training/tutorial/05_add_github_mcp.md

 1. Open the VS Code Extensions view and click on "Enable MCP Servers Marketplace" if you haven't done so already.
 ![enable mcp](./screenshots/enable_mcp.png)

 2. Install the "GitHub MCP Server" from the Marketplace.
+If you are asked to enter a GitHub PAT, just leave the input field empty and continue.
+The MCP server will in that case ask you to login with your GitHub account in the Browser.

 ![add_gh_mcp_1](./screenshots/add_gh_mcp_01.png)